-My Tactics: During my detox, I will exclude all food that includes added sugar and excludes all refined carbohydrates such as white flour, white rice, french fries and low percentage milk products, such as 1% milk.
+My Tactics: During my detox, I will exclude all food that includes added sugar and excludes all refined carbohydrates such as white flour, white rice, and french fries and low-percentage milk products, such as 1% milk.
 They have the same effect on the body as sugar.

-I will eat more vegetables, beans, and fiber and increase my intake of protein, protein such as beef and eggs, which will help me kick start my body to burn off excess fat and reduce my insulin production.
+I will eat more vegetables, beans, and fibre and increase my intake of protein, protein such as beef and eggs, which will help me kick-start my body to burn off excess fat and reduce my insulin production.

 I will eat often and regularly, every 4 hours even if I am not hungry.
 That allows me to keep my blood sugar leveled and makes me feel full and satisfied.
 I will also make sure that I stay away from hidden sugary products such as ketchup, dressing, cereals, yogurt, and juice and watch out for food with low/reduced fat content as producers reduce the fat content by adding sugar, fructose or corn syrup to make the food more satisfying.